iotaledger/iota.js/README.md

 * Browser - Demonstrates direct inclusion and use of the library in an html page.
 * Peers - Demonstrates peer management.
 * Pow - Demonstrates using one of the other PoW packages.
-* Mqtt - Using mqtt to read streaming messages.
-* Browser Mqtt - Using mqtt to read streaming messages in the browser.

 ## Supporting the project